IyLias/i-am-a-developer/Deep-Learning/RNN/RNN.md

 LSTM is made for solving RNN's problems.

-There exists memory blocks in hidden nodes in LSTM.
+There exists memory blocks(cell state) in hidden nodes in LSTM.

+It adds Input Gate, Output Gate and Forget Gate.

+* PeepHole Function